 In Florida, stalking is defined as a pattern of conduct that causes substantial emotional distress and serves no legitimate purpose.
-Social media, in creating the opportunity to stay engaged and connected to numerous individuals, has given rise to the term cyberstalking, which Florida law defines as harassment through the use of electronic mail or electronic communication.
-Yet, the law gives little guidance about when chatroom discussions, Facebook postings and other social media engagement crosses the line from protected speech to criminal conduct.
-If you’ve been accused of cyberstalking, you face serious criminal penalties on the state or federal level.
-Joffe Law, P.A. has more than 25 years of experience defending state and federal criminal charges.
-We know what the prosecution must prove to make the charges stick, and we’re prepared to challenge them every step of the way
+Social media, in creating the opportunity to stay engaged and connected to numerous individuals, has given rise to the term ‘cyberstalking,’ which Florida law defines as harassment through the use of electronic mail or electronic communication.
+Yet, the law gives little guidance about when chat room discussions, Facebook postings and other social media engagement crosses the line from protected speech to criminal conduct.
+If you’ve been accused of this type of crime, you face serious criminal penalties on the state or federal level.
+You need a Naples or Fort Lauderdale cyberstalking defense attorney by your side throughout the legal process.

 Understanding Florida’s cyberstalking statute

 Florida’s cyberstalking law is drafted not to interfere with protected speech.
 In order to convict a person for cyberstalking, a Florida prosecutor must show a pattern of conduct that is:

 - Willful: The offender must intend to stalk someone.

 - Malicious: The offender must have base motivations.

 - Repetitious: A single or even a couple of incidents are insufficient for the charge.